 Those elected to the ASA Hall of Fame in the player and non-player categories will be enshrined at the site of the ASA National Council Meeting each year.

 *Nominations can be made by Commissioners, Past Presidents, Concil Members, or a Commissioner Emeritus.
-To nominate someone for the National Softball Hall of Fame, for information concerning Hall of Fame eligibility procedures, or if you have questions regarding Hall of Fame nomination, contact Codi Warren, Marketing and Communications Coordinator, at (405) 425-3431 or through e-mail: email@example.com.
+To nominate someone for the National Softball Hall of Fame, for information concerning Hall of Fame eligibility procedures, or if you have questions regarding Hall of Fame nomination, contact Codi Warren, Managing Director of Communications, at (405) 425-3431 or through e-mail: email@example.com.